Fast Video Generation with Sliding Tile Attention: Qualitative Examples

 \section{Qualitative Examples}

 We show qualitatively show videos generated by the original HunyuanVideo, STA, and $\Delta$-DiT in Figure \ref{fig:qualitative_examples1} and Figure \ref{fig:qualitative_examples2}.
 While fine-tuning introduces minor shifts in the output distribution of STA-t-2.43x, the model still preserves high video generation quality.
 Videos generated by $\Delta$-DiT are generally less sharp than those generated by the original HunyuanVideo and ~\methodnameshort.
+More demos are available at \href{https://fast-video.github.io/}{https://fast-video.github.io/}.